 What Causes VRAM Failure?

 One of the main things that can cause VRAM failure is if there is a faulty physical connection between the chips and the board.
-The connections need to be secure for everything to work, and anything that is out of place can cause the VRAM to fail.
+The connections must be secure for everything to work, and anything out of place can cause the VRAM to fail.

-This might be something you can fix if you have the proper equipment and know how to use a soldering iron to reattach things at the proper points.
+You can fix this if you have the proper equipment and use a soldering iron to reattach things at the proper points.

 Conclusion

-If you like to run modern games, or if you just need smooth displays when dealing with lots of complex textures, properly functioning VRAM can be essential.
-It’s not something that you can replace on the board itself easily, but it can usually take a lot of overclocking without damage, too.
-Knowing some of the signs of physical or VRAM software failure can help you keep yours going until it is time to upgrade to the next graphics processor as a whole.
+If you like to run modern games, or if you need smooth displays when dealing with lots of complex textures, properly functioning VRAM can be essential.
+It’s not something you can easily replace on the board, but it can usually take a lot of overclocking without damage.